-Research the total costs to purchase each of the ingredients.
-Keep in mind that even though you will not need a whole bag of chocolate chips, you will have to buy a whole bag.
+Research and add up the costs to buy each of the ingredients (though you will not need a whole bag of chocolate chips, you will have to buy a whole bag).

-Once you have the total cost of all ingredients, which can be rounded, divide by the serving size (16) to calculate the cost to make one serving.
-Note: the actual cost will be a little less, because for most ingredients you'll have some left over.
+Once you have the total cost of all ingredients (you can round the cost), divide by the serving size (16) to calculate the cost to make one serving (note: the actual cost will be a little less because for most ingredients you'll have some left over).

-Decide how to price each energy bite to make a profit, which is the difference between the amount earned and amount spent.
+Decide how to price each energy bite to make a profit (profit=difference between amount earned and amount spent).

-Create a unique name for your energy bites and design a poster advertising them for sale.
+Give your energy bites a unique name and make a poster advertising them for sale.